jazzlanders0111-hash/HR-Employee-Attrition-Analysis/README.md

 | Yes | 416 | 127 | 30.53% |
 | No | 1054 | 110 | 10.44% |

-- Overtime employees leave at nearly 3x the rate of those who don't work overtime
+- Overtime employees leave at nearly 3x the rate of those who don't
 - This is the single strongest predictor of attrition in the entire dataset

 ---

-### CQ2.
+### D2.
 Attrition by business travel

 ```sql
 SELECT